Ecuadoreans try to block Patton Boggs settlement with Chevron

-A group of Ecuadorean villagers is urging a judge to reconsider his acceptance of a settlement resolving claims that law firm Patton Boggs tried to enforce a fraudulent multibillion-dollar pollution judgment against Chevron Corp.
+May 22 A group of Ecuadorean villagers is urging a judge to reconsider his acceptance of a settlement resolving claims that law firm Patton Boggs tried to enforce a fraudulent multibillion-dollar pollution judgment against Chevron Corp .

 Patton Boggs agreed on May 7 to pay Chevron $15 million to settle allegations that it represented a group of Ecuadorean villagers seeking to enforce a fraudulent 2011 $18 billion judgment awarded for damages to their country's rainforest.
 Patton Boggs agreed to cooperate with Chevron in discovery related to the case and expressed regret for its involvement in the matter.